 Employees who retire with an immediate monthly pension may be eligible to continue Extended Health and Dental benefits post-retirement.

 The University of Guelph currently has two distinct retiree plans.
 All employees who retired after 1997 are enrolled in the “New” retiree plan.
-If you are unsure of which plan you are in, please refer to the FAQS "Which Plan Am I In?".
+To confirm which plan you are in, please refer to the FAQS "Which Plan Am I In?".

 - Retiree Benefit Booklet – New Plan

 - Out of Province Coverage / Travel Card

 - Retiree Benefit Premium Rates (newer plan design)